David Crane, MD

 Training & Board Certifications

 I earned my medical degree from the University of Missouri School of Medicine.
 My residency was in Emergency Medicine at Maricopa Medical Center in Phoenix-one of the busiest trauma centers in the country.
 I then completed dual fellowships in Emergency Medicine and Primary Care Sports Medicine at Allegheny General Hospital in Pittsburgh.
 I hold board certifications from the American Board of Emergency Medicine and the American Board of Sports Medicine.
-I serve as staff physician at Barnes Jewish Hospital and St. John's Mercy Medical Center.

 I founded Crane Clinic Sports Medicine in 2005 and Bluetail Medical Group in 2008, with locations across Missouri, Wisconsin, and Indiana.
 In my clinical roles, I remain deeply involved in patient care-not as an administrator, but as a practicing physician who evaluates, treats, and follows patients over time.